Juvenile Indigent Defense Delivery System

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.

 Ages of Juvenile Court Jurisdiction

 The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
-In Georgia:

 - No statute specifies the youngest age at which a youth can be adjudicated delinquent;

 - “’Child’ means any individual who is: (A) Under the age of 18 years; (B) Under the age of 17 years when alleged to have committed a delinquent act; (C) Between 18 and 21 years of age and receiving extended care youth services from DFCS; (D) Under the age of 21 years who committed an act of delinquency before reaching the age of 17 years and who has been placed under the supervision of the court or on probation to the court for the purpose of enforcing order of the court.”
 Ga.
 Code Ann.
 15-11-2(10) (2020).